Management - Graduate

 Strategy, Operations and Markets (1246)

-The program aims to form a cohort of active research students in core disciplines of management - Economics, Management and Operations Research.
+The specialization aims to form a cohort of active research students in core disciplines of management - Economics, Management and Operations Research.
 The program includes three areas of expertise: Behavioral Economics, The Economics of Competition and Operations Strategy.

 Students that are interested in pursuing an academic career will acquire state-of-the-art tools in the area of their choosing and will be expected to write a high level Master Thesis.
 These tools and academic writing experience are necessary for those students that wish to be admitted into top PhD programs.